Hemant-Karpe-777/Machine-Learning-Projects-Showcase-/AdvancedML & Feature Drift/README.md

 # 🚀 ML Monitoring, Drift Detection & Deployment

-This week focuses on deploying machine learning models and preparing them for production using best practices like **drift detection**, **model tracking**, and **serving with Flask and Streamlit**.
+In this, we focuses on deploying machine learning models and preparing them for production using best practices like **drift detection**, **model tracking**, and **serving with Flask and Streamlit**.
 You’ll build everything from tracking systems to real-time prediction APIs.

 ---